Last Updated on

 - It is also helpful for the parents as they also get to sleep for long hours.

-- It may be beneficial in preventing colic in babies.
+- It may help prevent colic in babies.

 When Should You Stop Swaddling Your Baby?

-Here are some guidelines to stop swaddling your baby which may help you:
+Here are some guidelines on when to stop swaddling a baby (and when not to):

-- You can stop swaddling when your baby is around 3 or 4-months-old.
+- You can stop swaddling your baby when he turns around 3-or-4-month-old.

-- If your baby suffers from Moro reflex, a condition where your baby may startle in his sleep, then do not stop swaddling.
-A baby does not outgrow this reflex till four to five months of age.
+- If your baby suffers from Moro reflex, a condition where a baby gets startled in his sleep, then do not stop swaddling.
+A baby does not outgrow this reflex until four to five months of age.
 It is recommended that you do not wean off your baby from swaddling earlier than this, as he may wake up at nights.

 - Make sure your baby is not swaddled all day long, which is even when he is awake.
 Swaddling a newborn baby for longer durations is still fine as he spends most of the time sleeping.
 It is also very important for the baby to move his limbs to develop his gross motor skills.
 Therefore, it will be a good idea to not swaddle your baby when he is not sleeping.